jchapuis/fullstackscala-scaladays2025/slides.md

 import scalaJSPlugin from "@scala-js/vite-plugin-scalajs";
 ```

-^ - As mentionned before, it's just a vite project, and scalajs has a vite plugin that makes vite aware of scalajs build and allows for hot reload
+^ - it's just a vite project!
+ - and scalajs has a vite plugin that makes vite aware of scalajs build and allows for hot reload

 ---
 ## Just a **standard** Vite project: `package.json`